hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

-The "redirect" contracts (aka proxy contracts, aka facade contracts) implement the feature where you can call a Hedera entity e.g. token, account or schedule (as of 0.59) directly at their address and they _act_ as if you made the corresponding contract call.
+The "redirect" contracts (aka proxy contracts, aka facade contracts) implement the feature where you can call a Hedera entity e.g. token, account or schedule (as of 0.59) directly at their address and they _act_ as if you made a contract call with the corresponding target address as the target parameter.

 * There are three terms currently in use for the same concept: "facade", "redirect", and "proxy".
   All three terms appear in symbols in the code, at this time.
 Perhaps we'll standardize on one